 - Increase the supply of primary medical and dental practitioners in underserved areas through support of pre-professional health care career development programs.

-DHPD works toward meeting and exceeding its goals by participating in, developing, administering and/or monitoring Primary Care Resources that include these initiatives: HPSA and MUA/P Designations, Primary Care Loan Repayment Program, J-1 and National Interest Waiver Program, National Health Service Corps, and the Community-Based Health Care Grant Program.
+DHPD works toward meeting and exceeding its goals by participating in, developing, administering and/or monitoring Primary Care Resources that include these initiatives: HPSA and MUA/P Designations, Primary Care Loan Repayment Program, Physician Visa Waiver Programs, National Health Service Corps, and the Community-Based Health Care Grant Program.